sjdemartini/mui-tiptap/README.md

 ### Render read-only rich text content

-Use the `<RichTextReadOnly />` component and just pass in your HTML or ProseMirror JSON, like:
+Use the `<RichTextReadOnly />` component and just pass in your HTML or ProseMirror JSON and your configured Tiptap extensions, like:

 ```tsx
 <RichTextReadOnly content="<p>Hello world</p>" extensions={[StarterKit]} />